 Undergraduate and graduate students may run for office (Senator at Large and Commuter Senator) during the spring election or when vacancies become available.

 If you plan to run for a seat on SGA and intend to hold a campus wide campaign, you need to thoroughly review the election rules listed below.
 Candidates and/or their supporters MUST adhere to these rules.
 If a candidate (and/or their supporters) is found in violation of any of these rules that candidate may be disqualified.

-- Campaign: Will begin on Tuesday, April 3 at 10 am and end on Tuesday, April 10 at 10 am..
+- Campaign: Will take place on the SGA social media platforms and begin at 9 am on Monday, April 13 and end on at 9 am Monday, April 20, 2020.
 No new campaign material may be posted once the election begins.

-- NEW FOR 2017/2018: Candidates running for President and Vice President MUST schedule a meeting with the current SGA President and Vice President before the campaign begins
+- Candidates running for President and Vice President MUST schedule a meeting with the current SGA President and Vice President before the campaign begins

 - Graduate students may run for the following positions (Senator-at-Large and Commuter Senator).